Natural Resources Management

 Located in the East Central region of Alabama, Auburn University School of Forestry and Wildlife Sciences (SFWS) offers easy access to the abundant forests, rivers and streams, and waterways that make this state one of the most biologically diverse in the nation.
 These diverse natural habitats, which span from the Gulf of Mexico to the Tennessee Valley, make Alabama an ideal place for education and careers in natural resources.
 Established in 1856 as a land-grant institution, Auburn University offers an excellent value and quality of life for its students.
 Auburn University, which is situated within the idyllic community of Auburn, consistently ranks as a “Top 50 Public Universities” in the country by U.S. News and World Report and has been voted the “Best College in the State” by Forbes Magazine.
 Boasting annual enrollment at nearly 30,000, Auburn has also been voted one of the “Best Values in Public Colleges” by Kiplinger with 98% of Auburn alumni polled highly rating their decision to attend Auburn.

 Our curriculum teaches students to holistically integrate the social, technological, economic, and scientific aspects of society with the need to conserve and protect our natural resources and environment for the future.
-Depending on a student’s career goals, they will choose either a natural resources minor, including nature-based recreation, watershed sciences, or natural resources ecology; or another minor offered on campus, such as business, communications, fisheries, geography, sociology, foreign language, or sustainability.
+Depending on a student’s career goals, they will choose either a natural resources minor, including nature-based recreation, natural resources ecology, watershed sciences or urban forestry; or another minor offered on campus, such as business, communications, fisheries, geography, sociology, foreign language, or sustainability.
 Small class size and close contact with world-class faculty provide for a challenging and high quality academic experience.
 Beyond the classroom, our students have ample opportunities for hands-on learning through study abroad, undergraduate research, internships, and other real-world experiences that prepare them for exciting and rewarding careers.

 The School of Forestry and Wildlife Sciences welcomes transfer students who wish to apply up to 60 semester hours of credit toward their degree program at Auburn University.
 The school has also forged cooperative transfer programs for students who are earning credit toward their degrees at University of West Alabama, and others.